akhdan2805/credit-risk-prediction-local-deployment/README.md

 # 💳 Credit Risk Classification using Machine Learning

-A machine learning project for classifying customer credit risk categories based on financial and behavioral attributes.
-The project covers data exploration, preprocessing, feature engineering, model experimentation, cross-validation, model selection, local ML pipeline development, and web deployment using Streamlit.

 ## Objective

-The objective of this project is to develop a machine learning solution for credit risk classification.
-The project focuses on transforming raw financial data into a reliable machine learning pipeline through data exploration, preprocessing, feature engineering, and model experimentation.
+Build a machine learning solution for credit risk classification using financial and behavioral data, with a reproducible training pipeline and Streamlit-based inference.

-Multiple machine learning algorithms and configurations were evaluated to identify a suitable model based on **Macro F1-Score**.
-The selected model was then integrated into a reproducible local training pipeline and prepared for web-based inference using **Streamlit**.

 ## Table of Content
 - [Dataset Used](#dataset-used)